nyarly/blog/_drafts/semantic-versioning-in-reverse.md

 "checking in vendored code."
-The chief and abiding advantage to this approach is that you don't have to worry about the boudary between your code and the third-party library anymore.
+The chief and abiding advantage to this approach is that you don't have to worry about the boundary between your code and the third-party library anymore.

 Sadly, we often find reasons that